wilsontelab/svx-mdi-tools/docs/installation/installation.md

 The following steps will install the svx-mdi-tools suite and its data resources and program dependencies.
-These steps are required to use all pipelines in the suite.
+These steps are required to use any pipeline in the suite.